 Introduced in Fall 2019 for PY19 TRM.
+Scheduled to be reviewed during a mid-year update to the PY20 TRM.

 Replacement of halogen-based exterior security/porch light fixture with LED-based fixture.
 Both security and porch lights will be a part of Hawai'i Energy's upstream lighting program.
 The security lights will also be implemented through the direct install program.